RaspAP/raspap-docs/docs/ap-sta.md

 ## Installation

-1. Begin by flashing an SD card with the latest release of [Raspberry Pi OS (32-bit) Lite](https://www.raspberrypi.org/downloads/raspbian/).
+1. Begin by flashing an SD card with the latest release of [Raspberry Pi OS (32- or 64-bit) Lite](https://www.raspberrypi.org/downloads/raspbian/).
 2. Prepare the SD card to connect to your WiFi network in headless mode [according to this FAQ](faq.md#headless).
 3. Enable `ssh` access by creating an empty file called "ssh" (no extension) in the SD card's root.
 4. Insert the SD card into the Pi Zero W and connect it to power. **Note:** the standard power supply for the Raspberry Pi is 5.1V @ 2.5A.
 Other power sources may result in undervoltage or other issues.
 Do _not_ use the micro USB connection.